You are here

 Major Regulation Changes

 - Informed Consent - A new "Key Elements" section and a rearrangement of content is designed to facilitate a potential subject's decision to participate or not.
-A new option for broad consent may be available in certain situations.
+For details, see the U-M Implementation: Informed Consent webpage.

 - Single IRB-of-Record (sIRB) - IRB oversight for most federally-funded collaborative research projects located in the U.S. will be required to use a single IRB (commercial, academic, or hospital-based) starting January 20, 2020.
-See Other Regulatory Changes for information about the NIH sIRB policy implementation.
+See Other Regulatory Changes for information about the NIH sIRB policy implementation, as well as other recent NIH policies related to clinical trials.

 What to Expect

-The new regulations do not impact studies approved prior to January 19, 2018.
+The new regulations do not impact studies approved prior to the proposed implementation date of January 21, 2019.

 For new studies, expect to see: